vuestorefront/storefront-ui/packages/vue/docs/contributing/coding-guidelines.md

 `componentName` is a string argument that you have to pass for the component's name to appear in front of the deprecation warning – in general, `this.$options.name` returns the name of the current Vue component.
 :::

-In result, console will show warnining:
+As a result the console will show a warning like the following:
  `[StorefrontUI][SfComponent] ____ prop has been deprecated and will be removed in 1.0.0.
 Use ____ instead.`

 :::tip DEPRECATION INFO